A new Parameterization for the Pion Vector Form Factor: Results for the pion phases, inelasticities and form factors in the -wave

+Since the allowed range of variation of $\lambda$ was limited and since the energy dependence of the ratio $r$ is not well described with only one inelastic channel, we performed a second group of fits with the $\omega\pi$ channel included in addition.
+Now $\lambda$ can be varied over a larger range --- the red band in Figs.~\ref{fig:phases}, \ref{fig:pionFF} and \ref{fig:FFnon2pi} reflects the variation of the fit results when $\lambda$ is changed from 4 GeV (fit \#2A) to 6 GeV (fit \#2C) --- even for $\lambda=10$ GeV a reasonable fit can be found with slightly larger $\chi^2$.
+The parameters extracted from the fits are listed in Table~\ref{tab:parameters}.

-Two different fits were performed using the MINUIT package of the CERN library: the goal of fit \#1 is to find the minimal parameter set necessary to get an acceptable description of the pion vector form factor.
-In line with previous studies we find that at least two resonances and one inelastic channel are needed.
-In addition we may chose all $\gamma_i=0$ (c.f.
-Eq.~(\ref{VRdef})).
-The fit result is shown as the dashed green line in Fig.~\ref{fig:pionFF} for the pion vector form factor and in Fig.~\ref{fig:phases} for $p$--wave phases and inelasticity.
-However, it turned out that with this parameter set it was impossible to simultaneously also describe $r$ --- see green dashed line in Fig.~\ref{fig:FFnon2pi}.
-Therefore we performed a second fit, fit \#2, with the goal to get a decent description of both $F_V$ as well as $r$.
-This called for an inclusion of 2 inelastic channels --- in addition to the 4$\pi$ channel already included in fit \#1 we now also include the $\pi\omega$ channel --- 3 resonances as well as a non--vanishing value of $\gamma_3$.
-Fit \#2 has 17 adjustable parameters.
-The fit results are shown as the red solid lines in Figs.~\ref{fig:phases}, \ref{fig:pionFF} and \ref{fig:FFnon2pi} for phases and inelasticities, the pion vector form factor from $e^+e^-$ annihilation and $\tau$ decays, and the ratio $r$, respectively.
-Note, in case of the pion vector form factor we fit to the BaBar data on $e^+e^-$ annihilation only, for it extends to higher energies~\footnote{In this exploratory study we regard this as appropriate since in this work we do not perform an uncertainty estimate of the parameters extracted.}.
-Especially, the $\tau$ data are not included in the fit --- the result comes out as a prediction.
+In case of the pion vector form factor we fit to the BaBar data on $e^+e^-$ annihilation only, for it extends to higher energies~\footnote{In this exploratory study we regard this as appropriate since in this work we do not perform an uncertainty estimate of the parameters extracted.}.
+Especially, neither the space like form factor data nor the $\tau$ data were included in the fit --- the result comes out as a prediction.
 The parameters determined in both fits are given in Tab.~\ref{tab:parameters}.
-It is important to note that for the pion vector form factor alone both fits are of similar quality: for fit \#1 and \#2 we have $\chi^2/d.o.f$=1.3 and 1.2, respectively.
+It is important to note that for the pion vector form factor alone both fits are of similar quality: for fit \#1 and \#2 we have $\chi^2/d.o.f$=1.2 and 1.4, respectively.
 However, only fit \#2 provides an acceptable description for $r$.
-This result nicely illustrates that one should not analyze the pion vector form factor without looking at the non 2$\pi$ channels at the same time --- to our knowledge in this work a combined analysis was performed for the first time.
+This result nicely illustrates that one should not analyze the pion vector form factor without looking at the non 2$\pi$ channels at the same time.
 Note that at $s=2$ GeV$^2$ Ref.~\cite{Simon} reports a value of $r\sim 26$, which shows that already at this relatively low energy the $2\pi$ channel provides only a small fraction of the $e^+e^-$ annihilation rate in the $I=1$ channel.

 The $s$ dependence of the non 2$\pi$ data shown in Fig.~\ref{fig:FFnon2pi} calls at least for two inelastic channels, since there is a change in slope visible at around $s\sim 0.9$.
 In fit \#2 this is accounted for by the inclusion of the $\pi\omega$ channel.
 However, even this three channel fit is still too simplified, for there should be not only correlations amongst the 4 pions in channel 2 included, e.g. from $a_1\pi$, $\rho\rho$, and $\rho \sigma$.
 In addition there are also channels like $\eta\pi\pi$.
 The data included in the current study does not allow one to disentangle these and therefore to improve the description of $r$ further.
 What is necessary is an inclusion of the large number of exclusive measurements available from $e^+e^-$ annihilation.
 We leave this to a future study.